Andy Roddick: 2007: Davis Cup victory

-Roddick then played the Miami Masters, where he gave up in his quarterfinal match against Andy Murray due to a left hamstring injury.
-Roddick then helped the U.S. defeat Spain and advance to the Davis Cup semifinals, winning his lone singles match against Fernando Verdasco.
+Roddick then retired in the quarters of Miami Masters against Andy Murray due to a left hamstring injury.
+Roddick helped the U.S. defeat Spain and advance to the Davis Cup semifinals, winning his lone singles match against Fernando Verdasco.
 However, Roddick re-aggravated his hamstring injury during the Davis Cup tie, and was subsequently forced to pull out of the U.S. Men's Clay Court Championships in Houston, Texas.
-Roddick also announced that he would withdraw from the Monte Carlo Masters, citing the injury.
-His next tournament was the Internazionali d'Italia.
-After a first-round bye, he won his first match against Gastón Gaudio, where he saved three break points and fired nine aces.
-However, he was unable to stop Juan Ignacio Chela in the third round.
-Roddick then withdrew from the Masters Series Hamburg tournament because, according to his website, he needed time to physically prepare himself for the upcoming French Open.
-Roddick was seeded third at the French Open, but was eliminated in the first round by Russian Igor Andreev in four sets.
+His next tournament was the Internazionali d'Italia, where lost to Juan Ignacio Chela in the third round.
+At the French Open he was eliminated in the first round by Igor Andreev in four sets.
 Roddick was victorious at the Stella Artois Championships for the fourth time, when he defeated Nicolas Mahut in the final.
-At Wimbledon, Roddick was seeded third and considered one of the pre-tournament favorites behind Federer and Nadal.
-He reached the quarterfinals after wins against Justin Gimelstob of the U.S., Danai Udomchoke of Thailand, Fernando Verdasco of Spain, and Paul-Henri Mathieu of France.
-In the quarterfinals, Roddick lost in five close sets to Richard Gasquet of France.
+At Wimbledon, Roddick lost in five close sets to Richard Gasquet in the quarter finals.

 During the summer hard-court season, Roddick played four tournaments in four weeks.
-Roddick made it to the semifinals of the Indianapolis Tennis Championships, where he was upset by Frank Dancevic of Canada.
-The next week, however, Roddick claimed his second ATP title of the year by winning the Legg Mason Tennis Classic in Washington, D.C. for the third time, when he beat American newcomer John Isner.
-He then lost in the quarterfinals of the Rogers Cup in Montreal to Novak Djokovic, and in the third round of the Western & Southern Financial Group Masters tournament in Cincinnati to David Ferrer of Spain.
+Roddick lost in the semifinals of the Indianapolis Tennis Championships to Frank Dancevic.
+Roddick claimed his second ATP title of the year by winning the Legg Mason Tennis Classic in Washington, D.C. for the third time, when he beat John Isner.
+He then lost in the quarterfinals of the Rogers Cup in Montreal to Novak Djokovic, and in the third round of the Western & Southern Financial Group Masters tournament in Cincinnati to David Ferrer.
 At the US Open, Roddick defeated Gimelstob in the first round.
 He won his next three matches, one in straight sets and the other two when his opponent retired.
 In the quarterfinals, Roddick once again lost to Federer, bringing his head-to-head record with Federer 1–14.
-There were no breaks of serve and only one break point total in the first two sets, that being on Federer's serve.